dataesilva/Chronicle_JobScrape/README.md

-# Chronicle_JobScrape
+# Job Scraping and Analysis Tools and Reports
-Web Scrape to Collect Chronicle Job Postings
+Web Scrape to Collect Chronicle Job Postings and Indeed.com Job Postings